ValerieIvanova/Taskify/README.md

 Important Note:
 PythonAnywhere does not support running a Redis server.
 As a result, the reminder functionality that relies on Celery and Redis to send reminders at specified dates and times will not be available on this platform.

-Taskify is a simple and calming task manager website designed for personal use.
+Taskify is a simple task manager website designed for personal use.
 It allows users to register, login, and logout.
 The website features a delightful login and registration form with an owl that playfully hides its eyes when the user inputs their password.
 With Taskify, users can efficiently manage their tasks, create, update, and delete them as needed.
 Each task can be associated with a category for easy organization.
 ![Screenshot 2023-08-10 at 16 53 44](https://github.com/ValerieIvanova/Taskify/assets/105737781/798b97fc-7c43-4059-ae50-2a68a80dba53)

 Key Features: